 “Have you been at court long?”
 I asked.

 The girl blushed and made a reply in a low voice.

 “I- I’ve been here three months,” she said in an even lower voice that I had to strain to hear in the room’s din.

 “Miss Taris, do be a sweet girl and give Lady Russe my regards,” Lady Fairfax said.
-She nodded to Miss Taris once again, and then we walked away.
+She nodded to Miss Taris once again, and then led me away.